sravani2604/blog/blog/content/blog/Part III - Creating a Build With Azure DevOps Pipelines.md

 * Now you should have two options in the list for Hugo.
 Select the top one and click on add.
 This should make a new stage appear on the left under the 'Agent Job 1' stage.

 * Now we need to fill in a few details for Hugo to understand what it is building.
-Use these setting to fill in the blanks:
+Use these settings to fill in the blanks:

 ```
 # My hugo site is in a subdir called 'blog', you may not need this.